mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 > His statement “not dim either inside [or] outside” means that inside is not against outside and vice versa.
 There is no front or back; both of them are visible as one whole.
 The words “mind and eye resembling each other” mean that a man sees a man, and that the mind is his eye, both inside and outside the mirror, both of them being visible as one whole.
 The present self and the world are both the inside and outside of the mirror.
 There is no difference such as self and others, both of them being visible as one whole.
 Others are self, self is others.

 Here is the second point of what is a mirror.
 He says the mirror is completely clear, inside and outside.
 Completely clear.
 Actually a usual mirror has a front that is very clear and a back that is not clear – a little bit dim, you know?
-But this mirror is completely clear inside and outside; and also it doesn’t have a certain concept, so-called inside opposed to outside.
+But this mirror is completely clear inside and outside – and also it doesn’t have a certain concept so-called *inside* opposed to *outside*.
 Inside is simultaneously outside, outside is simultaneously inside.
 So there are no particular limitations.

-So that’s why it’s very clear, very clear.
+That’s why it’s very clear, very clear.
 In other words, kind of transparent, completely transparent.
-If you try to see this altar through my body, you can see this altar through my body, exactly, because it’s very clear.
+If you try to see this altar through my body, you can see this altar through my body exactly, because it’s very clear.

 So no inside, no outside.
 And also he says no front or back.
 In the usual mirror there are front and back, but actually this mirror doesn’t have a particular category so-called front or back.
 And also both of them are visible as one whole.

 This is the actual, true mirror.
 If you want to see the essential nature of human existence through that mirror, that mirror must be completely clear, without any limitation of outside or inside, or front or back; exactly clear.
-But it is a mirror; when you stand up, your life is reflected.
+But it is a mirror: when you stand up, your life is reflected.

 So that is the image of the mirror.

-But you use the word mirror, I think we naturally we can imagine kind of a front and back; otherwise it’s very difficult to understand the mirror.
+But you use the word *mirror*, I think we naturally imagine kind of a front and back; otherwise it’s very difficult to understand the mirror.
 So let’s use a front and back.
 If it has front and back, what is this?
 What’s the relation between the front and back?
-It says, “it is like mind and eyes.”
+It says “it is like mind and eyes.”
 Here it says,

 > ... the words “mind and eyes resembling each other” mean that a man sees a man, and the mind is his eye both inside and outside the mirror, both of them being visible as one whole.